mdlavey/branch-exercise/README.md

   * sudo apt-get install docker-compose-v2
 * Run `docker compose up -d` to start containers in the background
 * Run `mvn clean test` to build and run tests
+  * docker compose must be running to run the tests because the end to end tests will store information in Redis
 * The application is running on port 8080
 * Make a GET request to `localhost:8080/api/v1/<githubUsername>`